joshunrau/LibreInbox/README.md

 ## Contributing

-Contributions to LibreInbox are welcomed!
-Please read our `CONTRIBUTING.md` file for guidelines on how to submit issues, feature requests, and code.
+We welcome contributions!
+See the `CONTRIBUTING.md` file for more details.

 ## License

-LibreInbox is released under the GNU General Public License v3.0 or later.
+LibreInbox is released under the GNU General Public License v3.0.
 See the `LICENSE` file for more details.